TChristensenDrumz/Note-Taker/README.md

 Refer to the tutorial link for usage.

 ## License
-This project is covered under the MIT License.
+This project is not covered under a license.

 ## Contributing
 No contributions are being accepted at this time.